Plan

 Whether you’re new to teaching or it’s been a while since you’ve taught, this section guides you through the important first steps toward creating inclusive and engaging learning spaces.

-1. Principles of Learning — Before planning a course and/or a class, we need to remind ourselves of how learning works.
+Before planning a course and/or a class, we need to remind ourselves of how learning works.
 Lovett et al. (2023) provide eight research-based principles of learning along with teaching strategies we can implement to support students across these principles.

-4. Creating Accountable Spaces through Effective Classroom Management — As instructors, it’s our responsibility to ensure all students feel welcome in the learning space.
+As instructors, it’s our responsibility to ensure all students feel welcome in the learning space.
 Co-creating with students from the outset, guidelines on how everyone will come together, communicates to students that their voices matter.

 Design and Align Learning

 Some of us have the opportunity to create a course from scratch; most of us inherit an existing course.
 Either way, it’s important we approach designing and aligning learning with intention.
+To begin, understanding the implications of how the course will be taught is an important starting point.

 Teaching Modalities - In this section, we explore the opportunities and challenges of different digital modalities

 Learning Outcomes — Reflecting on learning outcomes (LOs) allows us to align the ‘what’ (content) and the ‘how’ (pedagogy) with how we assess student learning.
 Establishing clear learning outcomes provides the basis for course design.
+To provide clarity and alignment of graded course work, you may wish to include a simple alignment chart in your course outline.
+This chart helps tie together learning outcomes, evaluation, and the use of AI.
+This is called “constructive alignment,” when all parts of a course are intentionally aligned and work together to support quality student learning.

-Course Design — Course design and redesign are ongoing processes.
+Course Design - Course design and redesign are ongoing processes.
 They require continual reflection and a focus on how to ensure our courses are learner-centered.
-In this section, we explore a process called backward design. [‘course design’ links to the Taylor Institute.
-Needs to be linked instead to a page for this site.
+In this section, we explore a process called backward design.

 Lesson Planning — Ultimately, effective lesson planning is crucial for successful course delivery.
 If we don’t have a plan for each class, how do we know our students are meeting the course learning outcomes?
 Equally, planning each class enables us to continually reflect on how we have designed our course, making tweaks and adjustments along the way as we get to know the students taking this iteration of the course.